TiisetsoM228/Udacity-Project-1-Tiisetso-Masalesa/README.md

    - Study satisfaction and healthy lifestyle habits (good sleep and diet) play a role in reducing depression risk.
    - The field of study (degree choice) was not as impactful as overall academic pressure.

-## Results
+## Summary of Results

-- **XGBoost** and **LightGBM** models were used to predict student depression with high accuracy.
+### 1. **What factors in a student’s academic environment increase the likelihood of them experiencing depression?**
+   - Our analysis revealed that financial stress, academic pressure, and sleep duration are the most significant factors affecting the likelihood of depression among students.
+Students facing financial difficulties and high academic stress, combined with insufficient sleep, are at a higher risk of experiencing mental health issues.

+### 2. **Does the pressure from pursuing certain degree programs affect students’ mental health?**
+   - While the specific degree chosen by a student was not a significant factor in predicting depression, the level of academic pressure was.
+This finding suggests that the overall workload and expectations from academic programs are more likely to contribute to depression than the particular field of study.

+### 3. **How do students’ lifestyle choices and overall health influence their satisfaction and ability to manage academic pressure?**
-- The **feature importance analysis** revealed that financial stress, academic pressure, and sleep duration are the most important factors.
+   - Our analysis revealed that financial stress, academic pressure, and sleep duration are the most significant factors affecting the likelihood of depression among students.
+Students facing financial difficulties and high academic stress, combined with insufficient sleep, are at a higher risk of experiencing mental health issues.

-- Recommendations were made for educational institutions to focus on financial support, academic workload management, and student well-being programs to reduce the incidence of depression.
+## Blogpost

+- The findings of the notebook are showcased in the following blogpost: https://medium.com/@cyberspartan228/analyzing-student-depression-a-data-science-perspective-0330c9c1b7e1

+## Acknowledgements

+The used in this notebook was retrieved from the open-source datasest provide by Kaggle: https://www.kaggle.com/datasets/ikynahidwin/depression-student-dataset

 ## Installation